 If you require medical equipment and/or a wheelchair prior to surgery you will still need medical equipment after surgery.
 If you walked prior to surgery, you should be able to walk short distances by the time you leave the hospital, and climb up and down the stairs.
 Slowly your strength and endurance will get better and your pain will lessen.
-This takes time, so you should rest when needed while you are at home.
+This takes time, so you will need to rest as much as you can while you are at home.
 Some days will be better than others while you're recovering.